Anderson acceleration for a regularized Bingham model: Introduction

-In the fluid region $\Omega_f$, Bingham plastics behave like a fluid, and the equations (\ref{binghampde}) can be viewed as a generalization of the Stokes equations having a shear-dependent viscosity $\hat{\mu}=2\mu+\frac{\taus}{|D\bu|}$.
+In the fluid region $\Omega_f$, Bingham plastics behave like a fluid, and the equations (\ref{binghampde}) turn into \eqref{binghampde2} and they can be viewed as a generalization of the Stokes equations having a shear-dependent viscosity $\hat{\mu}$.
 In the case of no yield stress; i.e. $\taus=0$, (\ref{binghampde}) reduces exactly to Stokes equations with constant viscosity $\mu$.
-In the rigid (or plug) region $\Omega_r$, Bingham plastics behave like a solid.
+In the rigid (or plug) region $\Omega_r$, Bingham plastics behave like a solid, the equation (\ref{binghampde}) cannot describe the any motion of the solid material. }

 There are two major difficulties associated with solving the Bingham equations: the interface between the rigid and fluid regions is not known a priori, and $\hat{\mu}$ becomes singular in the rigid region since $|D\bu| = 0$.
 There are two main approaches to handle these difficulties.
 One is to reformulate the problem as a variational inequality \cite{DL76,G84} and to use either operator splitting methods \cite{DGG07, HK15, S98} or an augmented Lagrangian approach \cite{Z10, GT89}.
-The other is to introduce regularization for (\ref{rel1}), which circumvents both issues but introduces a consistency error.
+The other is to introduce regularization for {$\btau$,} which circumvents both issues but introduces a consistency error.
 The most common types of regularization are proposed by Papanastasiou \cite{P87} and Bercovier-Engelmann \cite{BE1980}, but other types have been considered \cite{M07, TM83}.